Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a two-parameter tool with no output schema, the description covers purpose, usage, storage behavior, persistence, and links to sibling tools.
-It is complete enough for an agent to use correctly without additional context.
+For a 2-parameter tool with no output schema, the description covers purpose, usage, persistence, and pairing with sibling tools.
+No missing critical context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.